Tiankuo528/MediGraph-QA/README.md

 # MediGraph-QA: End-to-end LLMs-based Advanced Medical Question Answering System

-*A production-grade, local deployed, and end-to-end medical question answering system powered by a fine-tuned LLaMA3 model, GraphRAG, and a full MLOps workflow.*
+*A production-ready, locally deployable, end-to-end medical QA system powered by fine-tuned LLaMA3, GraphRAG, and a complete MLOps pipeline.*

-This is a reproducible personal-scale version of my internship project
+⚡ This is a personal-scale, open-sourced reproduction of my internship project.
+It demonstrates scalable GenAI system design for domain-specific applications.

 ![Python Version](https://img.shields.io/badge/python-3.10-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Status](https://img.shields.io/badge/status-active-brightgreen)

 ---

-**MediGraph-QA** is an open-source project designed to provide accurate, context-aware answers to complex medical questions.
-It leverages a LLaMA3-8B model fine-tuned on medical data and enhances its responses using a powerful **Graph-based Retrieval-Augmented Generation (GraphRAG)** pipeline.
-The entire system is containerized and ready for scalable deployment.
+🏦 Overview

+**MediGraph-QA** is a high-fidelity, domain-specific medical question answering (QA) system.
+It features a **LoRA-fine-tuned LLaMA3 model**, a **GraphRAG retriever**, and **modular MLOps deployment**.
+Designed for performance, transparency, and reproducibility, it supports local inference and scalable deployment.

 This repository is a demonstration of a full MLOps lifecycle, from data preparation and model fine-tuning to automated evaluation, interactive demonstration, and CI/CD.